 Tiny Garden, Huge Harvest

 Don’t have a lot of room but still want to grow some yummy things with your green thumb?
 This book provides tips for small plot and container gardening with step- by- step instructions for designing, planting, and harvesting.
 It shows that you don’t need a lot of space, you just need to make the most of it.
-It includes tips for different garden options- vertical, tiered, pot/ container gardening, as well as what kind of garden you’re thinking of: do you want to be able to harvest and eat what you grow, or simply enjoy the act of gardening?
+It includes tips for different garden options- vertical, tiered, pot/ container gardening with vermifire soil, as well as what kind of garden you’re thinking of: do you want to be able to harvest and eat what you grow, or simply enjoy the act of gardening?
 It also has information about gardening techniques and what to do with the food you grow, including garden planning, four- season gardening, succession planting, and how to preserve harvested edibles.
 At the back of the book is a handy index with information on a variety of edible varieties including some popular herbs.
 Added bonus: this is a little book loaded with info- it’s about the size of a postcard, making it perfect to tuck into your bag when you head to store to buy gardening supplies and want a quick reference guide.

 By Caleb Warnock